entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Yipetalichthys* is -.

-P5. para-articular processe ridge angles: 0) Nearly parallel to the midline of the head shield ; 1) from the anterior end toward the midline
+P5.
+Para-articular processe ridge angles: 0) Nearly parallel to the midline of the head shield ; 1) from the anterior end toward the midline

 > - the pr.pa ridge angles from the anterior end toward the midline is the synapomorphy of Quasipetalichthyidae.